maxbourdarie/Path-Of-Exile-Finer-Search-Options/README.md

 ---

 ### what's next
-- [ ] a 1-click button somewhere in the page that adds "common" filters to the main "and" group (most probably pseudo total life, tri res)
+- [ ] a 1-click button somewhere in the page that adds "common" filters to the main [AND] group (most probably pseudo total life, tri res)
 - [ ] 1-clicks for the common mods separately (+movement speed cause thats necessary on almost any boots)
 - [ ] "more life !" button that increases the min life requirement by 10/ creates a life requirement if none exists
 - [ ] 1-click poorman's max chaos value (5c default) , "more"/"less" buttons for easy adjustment